Welcome to Yujia's homepage

 Building hardware for machine intelligence across scales

-About me
+About Me

 I'm Yujia Yuan, an Electrical Engineering PhD student at Stanford University in Prof. Zhenan Bao's group, where I work on high-resolution tactile sensing and sensor fusion for robotics.
 I am also honored to be a Shoucheng Zhang Fellow.
 Before Stanford, I earned my BASc in Electrical Engineering with a Physics Minor from the University of Waterloo, working in quantum science and photonics with Prof. Michal Bajcsy and Prof. Simarjeet Saini.

-High density robotic tactile sensors
+High density robotic tactile mimicking human fingertip

 Capacitive pressure sensor array with a density comparable to that on human fingertip.